rstacruz/cheatsheets/typescript.md

 ---
 title: TypeScript
 category: JavaScript libraries
+layout: 2017/sheet
+prism_languages: [typescript]
+intro: |
+  TypeScript is just like ES6 with type-checking.
+All ES6 syntax (classes, etc) should work.
 ---

-TypeScript is just like ES2015 with type-checking.
-All ES2015 (classes, etc) should work.

-## Basic types
+### Basic types

 ```ts
 any